wjc0326/Web_Dev_Bootcamp/README.md

 https://glacial-bastion-27432.herokuapp.com

-## ✨ EJS-Blog Website:
+## ✨ EJS-Blog Website_v1:
 Use EJS to make the template for header, footer and compose pages.
 User can post new blog by visiting "/compose" page.
-In Home page, all blogs are presented but shorten to 100 words to be concise, and by clicking "Read More" hyperlink, user can visit all contents of the specific blog.
+In Home page, all blogs are presented but shorten to 100 words to be concise, and by clicking "Read More" hyperlink (or visiting "/posts/<post name>"), user can see all contents of the specific blog.

 Deploy the local server with Heroku to make the website available from non-local devices.